humanwhocodes/humanwhocodes.com/src/pages/_posts/2010-02-18-my-javascript-quiz-answers.md

 The code is pretty self-explanatory, just two string variables being defined.

   * **What is the value of `num1 < num2`?** When both operands are strings, comparison operators perform string comparisons by comparing characters in the same position.
 The string &#8220;10&#8243; comes before the string &#8220;9&#8243; because the character &#8220;1&#8243; comes before the character &#8220;9&#8243; in ASCII.
 Since there are no more characters to compare after that point, this comparison is the one that remains.
 Thus, the value of `num1 < num2` is `true`.
-  * **What is the value of `+num1 < num2`?** The plus operator here converts `num1` into a number, so now you&#8217;re comparing a number to a string.
+  * **What is the value of `+num1 < num2`?** The plus operator here converts `num1` into a number, so now you're comparing a number to a string.
 When this happens, the string operator gets converted into a number and then the comparison commences.
 So ultimately this is equivalent to 10 < 9, which very obviously is `false`.
   * **What is the value of `num1 + num2`?** Both operands are strings, which means a string concatenation happens.
 The result is `"109"`.
   * **What is the value of `+num1 + num2`?** As you saw earlier, the plus operator converts a string to number, so `num1` becomes the number 10.
 However, when the plus operator is used with a number and a string, the number gets converted to a string and then string concatenation is performed.
 So the result of this is the same as if you did `num1 + num2` as the value is `"109"`.